BuffaloBorn/newClientDevNotes/README.md

 ## Installing ruby javascript/css frameworks gems in client environment

 ### Installing Bootstrap to a rails application via bootstrap-sass and autoprefixer-rails gem
-1. place the above gem name in the GEM.file
+1. place the above gem name in the GEMfile
 2. call bundle install
-3. add the following to app/assests/stylesheet/application.css.sass; you may have to use the folllowing command to create .sass file
+3. add the following to app/assests/stylesheet/application.css.sass; you may have to use the folllowing commands to create .sass file
     ```bash
     $ mov app/assests/stylesheet/application.css app/assests/stylesheet/application.css.sass
     $ echo @import "bootstrap-sprockets" >> app/assests/stylesheet/application.css.sass